cdown/chrisdown.name/_posts_todo/2024-01-23-reliably-creating-d-state-processes-on-demand.md

 D states to block processes in any situation where it's unsafe to allow the process to proceed further for the time being.

-Enter `vfork`. `vfork` is a specialized system call primarily designed to be used as part of the process of creating new processes.
-Unlike the more widely known `fork`, which typically uses copy-on-write and thus must at the very least create new virtual mappings to the physical pages in question, `vfork` allows the child process to directly share the parent's virtual address space temporarily (which is much cheaper if you are just going to `exec()`, as in the case of process creation).
+Enter `vfork`. `vfork` is a specialised system call primarily designed to be used as part of the process of creating new processes.
+Unlike the more widely known `fork`, which typically uses copy-on-write and thus must at the very least create new virtual mappings to the physical pages in question, `vfork` allows the child process to directly share the parent's virtual address space temporarily (which is much cheaper if you are just going to immediately clobber it with a new process image with `exec`, as in the case of process creation, where copying all the pages would be needlessly wasteful).

 But how can that be safe?
-Well, `vfork()` suspends the parent application for the period that the child is using its address space, and it suspends it in D state.
+Well, `vfork()` suspends the parent application for the period that the child is using its address space, and it suspends it in D state until the child either dies or calls an `exec` function to replace the process image.
 As with `fork()`, `vfork()`s return code is 0 when running in the child, and the PID of the child when running in the parent.
 We use this to know which we are in and select the relevant code to run.
 The entire process looks something like this:

 <div class="sidenote sidenote-right">
 <div class="mermaid">